The following are objectives of a system of student progress reporting practices:

-Students will receive a progress report at the end of each regular grading period.
-Prior to the end of the grading period, a reasonable attempt will be made to notify parents/guardians of students who are not achieving as expected.
-The board encourages notification to parents/guardians of students who have made marked improvement prior to the end of the grading period.
+Students will receive a progress report at the end of each grading period.
+Students who are not excelling academically, and their parents, are notified prior to the end of the semester in order to have an opportunity to improve their grade.
+The board encourages notification of students who have made marked improvement prior to the end of the semester.

-Parents/guardians and students are encouraged to discuss student progress or other matters with the student’s teacher.
+Parents and students are encouraged to discuss the student's progress or other matters with the student’s teacher.

 Adopted: 6/70